-Breast augmentation boasts a high patient satisfaction rate in large part because the procedure can be tailored to the unique desires and body proportions of each woman.
+Breast implant placement boast a high patient satisfaction rate, in large part because the procedure can be tailored to the unique desires and body proportions of each woman.
 With a variety of options in breast augmentation today, women can choose a look that is distinctly their own.
 Implant placement is one of the options that can make a difference in the overall outcome of your augmentation surgery.
 It is essential to understand the choices available so that you can select the best placement for your needs and desired results.

 Over or Under?

 The two primary placements for implants include over the pectoral (chest) muscle (subglandular) and under the chest muscle (submuscular).
 There is no definitive right or wrong in making this choice because placement will affect each woman differently.
 Instead, numerous factors must go into making this determination, based on a woman’s unique situation.
 It is critical to seek the services of an experienced cosmetic surgeon like Dr Ansari to ensure your implant placement provides you with optimal results.

 Subglandular Placement Details